 Common Mistakes to Avoid

-• Using too much cabbage can overwhelm the dish and dilute the flavor
+- Using too much cabbage can make the dish feel watery and less balanced

-• Cooking on high heat may cause the bottom to burn before the rice is ready
+- Cooking on high heat can burn the bottom before the rice has time to finish

 Frequently Asked Questions